 - Do some research.
 It may seem to you that no one could possibly disagree with the position you are arguing, but someone probably has.
-For example, some people argue that the American Civil War never ended.
-If you are making an argument concerning, for example, the outcomes of the Civil War, you might wish to see what some of these people have to say.
+For example, some people argue that a hotdog is a sandwich.
+If you are making an argument concerning, for example, the characteristics of an exceptional sandwich, you might want to see what some of these people have to say.

 - Talk with a friend or with your teacher.
 Another person may be able to imagine counterarguments that haven’t occurred to you.

 - Consider your conclusion or claim and the premises of your argument and imagine someone who denies each of them.
 For example, if you argued, “Cats make the best pets.
 This is because they are clean and independent,” you might imagine someone saying, “Cats do not make the best pets.
 They are dirty and needy.”

 Once you have thought up some counterarguments, consider how you will respond to them—will you concede that your opponent has a point but explain why your audience should nonetheless accept your argument?
 Will you reject the counterargument and explain why it is mistaken?
 Either way, you will want to leave your reader with a sense that your argument is stronger than opposing arguments.